 For the rest of us, face masks — coupled with social distancing and good hand hygiene — remain the best defense against the respiratory droplets that typically transmit COVID-19.
-And the latest guidance from the Centers for Disease Control and Prevention shows that masks protect the wearer, as well as others.
+And the latest guidance from the Centers for Disease Control and Prevention shows that masks are a good idea, even for the fully vaccinated.

 - Always wear a mask under the face shield.
 Without a mask, you’ll still be at risk of respiratory droplets or aerosols flowing around the sides.